dotnet/docfx/docs/tutorial/howto_add_a_customized_post_processor.md

-How-to: Add a customized post-processor
+Add a custom post processor
 =======================================

 We provide the ability to process output files by adding a customized post-processor.